-The investment of funds is restricted by the Iowa Finance Authority board of directors; the SRF's various bond indentures, and the State.
-Permitted investments include direct obligations of, or obligations guaranteed by, the federal government of the United States of America; obligations issued by certain agencies of the federal government; repurchase agreements fully collateralized and secured by the U.S. Treasury; corporate bonds issued or guaranteed by a domestic U.S. corporation meeting certain credit rating standards; pooled money funds; money market funds; municipal bonds backed by the full faith and credit of the municipality; certificates of deposit; and guaranteed investment contracts with financial institutions meeting certain credit rating standards.
+The investment of funds is restricted by the Iowa Finance Authority Board of Directors, the SRF's various bond indentures, and the State.
+Permitted investments include direct obligations of, or obligations guaranteed by, the federal government of the United States of America; obligations issued by certain agencies of the federal government; repurchase agreements fully collateralized and secured by the U.S. Treasury; corporate bonds issued or guaranteed by a domestic U.S. corporation meeting certain credit rating standards; pooled money funds; money market funds; municipal bonds backed by the full faith and credit of the municipality; certificates of deposit; commercial paper with qualified corporations; and guaranteed investment contracts with financial institutions meeting certain credit rating standards.